 When Ray suggested expanding McDonald’s across America using the franchising model, the McDonald brothers had already sold more than 20 franchises and operated eight restaurants independently.
 But they weren’t too keen on expanding nationally, so Ray offered to take up the primary expansion responsibility, and the two parties struck a deal.

 In those early days, McDonald’s franchised outlets using the regular model — franchises would pay a royalty fee to use McDonald’s brand name.
 Initially, 1.9% of the franchise profits went to the McDonald’s corporation, 0.5% of which went to the McDonald brothers, while Ray used the remaining 1.4% to drive further expansion.

-In 1956, Ray met a man named Harry J. Sonneborn, who gave him a simple idea that would help him accelerate the growth of McDonald’s across the country: Own the real estate that future franchises would be built on.
+In 1956, Ray met a man named Harry J. Sonneborn, who gave him a simple idea that would help him accelerate the growth of McDonald’s across the country: Own the real estate where future franchises would be built.

 At the time of writing, here’s how McDonald’s makes money from its franchises:

 — 3-month base rent of $313,000 or percentage rent of 31.75% of sales

 — Advertising and promotion fee ( Not less than 4% of gross sales )